Illinois vs. Missouri: Sportsbook promo codes, odds, spread, over/under - December 22

 Illinois vs. Missouri Betting Trends

-- Illinois has won four games against the spread this season, while failing to cover five times.
+- Illinois has compiled a 4-5-0 ATS record so far this year.

-- In the Fighting Illini's nine games this season, the combined scoring has gone over the point total three times.
+- So far this season, three out of the Fighting Illini's nine games have hit the over.

-- Missouri has won four games against the spread this year, while failing to cover six times.
+- Missouri has compiled a 4-6-0 record against the spread this season.

-- So far this year, three out of the Tigers' 10 games with an over/under have hit the over.
+- So far this season, three out of the Tigers' 10 games with an over/under have hit the over.

 Illinois Futures Odds